-Now I simply configure the new .org public key into my DNS software.
-Because the .org servers are signing with DNSSEC, it is no longer possible for attackers to forge data from those servers!
+Now I simply configure

+the new .org public key

+into my DNS software.

+Because the .org servers

+are signing with DNSSEC,

+it is no longer possible

+for attackers to forge

+data from those servers!

 "What does it mean that the .ORG Zone is 'signed'?
 Signing our zone is the first part of our DNSSEC test phase.
 We are now cryptographically signing the authoritative data within the .ORG zone file.
-This process adds new records to the zone, which allows verification of the origin authenticity and loes it mean that the one is 'signed'? our zone is the first part NSSEC test phase. now cryptographically the authoritative data ne .ORG zone file. cess adds new records to e, which allows verification rigin authenticity and of data."
+This process adds new records to the zone, which allows verification of the origin authenticity and our zone is the first part NSSEC test phase.